Updated December 2014

 Enhancing Student Education

-- 1 student from Linn County is studying at KU Medical Center.
+- 3 students from Linn County are currently studying at KU Medical Center.

 - 1 Linn County physician serves as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.

-- 2 high school students in Linn County participated in activities during Fiscal Year 2014 that encouraged them to consider careers in health care, math and science.
-These events were hosted by University of Kansas Area Health Education Centers.
+- 2 high school students in Linn County participated in activities during the 2013-14 school year that encouraged them to consider careers in health care, math and science.
+These events were hosted by the KU Area Health Education Center.